renovatebot/renovate/lib/platform/bitbucket-server/index.md

 yarn start --autodiscover=true
 ```

-You should then receive a "Configure Renovate" onboarding PR in any projects that `@renovate-bot` has been invited to.
+You should then get a "Configure Renovate" onboarding PR in any projects that `@renovate-bot` has been invited to.

 ## Supported versions